HypothesisWorks/hypothesis/HypothesisWorks.github.io/_posts/2017-07-16-types-and-properties.md

-So this approach doesn't have to be generator-only, even if it's generator first, but if you're going to pick one the flexibility of the generator based test specification is hard to beat, regardless of how good your type system is..
+So this approach doesn't have to be generator-only, even if it's generator first, but if you're going to pick one the flexibility of the generator based test specification is hard to beat, regardless of how good your type system is.